flatgeobuf/flatgeobuf/README.md

 | Write full dataset    | 1         | 0.62       | 0.37       | 2.5     | 2   |
 | Write w/spatial index | 1         | 1.3        | 0.45       | -       | -   |

-The test was done using the GDAL fork (linked below) implementing FlatGeobuf as a driver and measurements for repeated reads using loops of `ogrinfo -qq` runs and measurements for repeated writes was done with `ogr2ogr` conversion from the original to a new file with `-lco SPATIAL_INDEX=NO` and `-lco SPATIAL_INDEX=YES` respectively.
+The test was done using the GDAL fork (linked below) implementing FlatGeobuf as a driver and measurements for repeated reads using loops of `ogrinfo -qq -oo VERIFY_BUFFERS=NO` runs and measurements for repeated writes was done with `ogr2ogr -oo VERIFY_BUFFERS=NO` conversion from the original to a new file with `-lco SPATIAL_INDEX=NO` and `-lco SPATIAL_INDEX=YES` respectively.

 Note that for the test with spatial filter a small bounding box was chosen resulting in only 9 features.
 The reason for this is to test mainly the spatial index search performance for that case.